Potato Latkes (Skillet-Oven Method, Less Smell!)

-Latkes are a Jewish tradition for Hanukkah (also spelled Chanukah).
+Latkes are a Jewish tradition for a Hanukkah celebration (also spelled Chanukah).
 It’s a holiday where you are supposed to eat fried foods to celebrate the oil lasting 8 nights instead of 1 after much suffering in ancient times (long story).

 As much as I like fried food, I hate frying because it smells up my kitchen, my hair and my clothes.
 Yuck.